aws-samples/amazon-sagemaker-data-wrangler-hospital-readmission-prediction/README.md

 ###  Conclusion

-This concludes the workshop.
-In this workshop you have learnt how to use SageMaker Data Wrangler capability to create data preprocessing, feature engineering steps using simple to use Data Wrangler GUI.
+This concludes the example.
+In this example you have learnt how to use SageMaker Data Wrangler capability to create data preprocessing, feature engineering steps using simple to use Data Wrangler GUI.
 We then used the generated notebook to submit a SageMaker managed processing job to perform the data preparation using our data flow file.
 Later we saw how to train a simple XBOOST algorithm using our processed dataset.
 In the end we hosted our trained model and ran inferences against synthetic test data.